samvera-labs/fcrepo-charts/README.md

 maintained with that environment.

-In this case, `fcrepo` should be deployed with postgresql explictly disabled, but postgresqlHost set to your upstream value. postgresqlPassword and postgresqlUsername can be set here or will default to the global values if those are provided.
-For example .Values.global.postgersql.postgresqlUsername will override .Values.postgersql.postgresqlUsername.
+In this case, `fcrepo` should be deployed with postgresql explictly disabled, but externalPostgresql.host or global.postgresql.postgresqlHost set to your upstream value. externalPostgresql.password and externalPostgresql.username or global.postgresql.postgresqlPassword and global.postgresql.postgresqlUsername can be used as needed depending on your set up.
+If both externalPostgresql.password and globa.postgresql.postgresqlPassword are set, then externalPostgresql.password is used as an override.
 This is usually done in the context of a parent chart which provides the postgresql instance, for example:

 ```yaml